Family Science Day

-Join us for a fun evening of hands-on educational activities in science, technology, engineering and mathematics.
-Hang out with MSU students, meet MSU scientists and engineers, and take part in dozens of free activities.
+Join us for a fun morning of hands-on educational activities in science, technology, engineering and mathematics.
+Hang out with MSU students, meet MSU scientists and engineers, and participate in dozens of free activities.
 All ages.
-Come by anytime between 5pm and 7pm.

 Volunteers are critical to MSU Family Science Day.
-We welcome MSU faculty, students, and student groups as well as off-campus businesses and organizations.
+We welcome MSU faculty, students, student groups, and off-campus businesses and organizations.

 Volunteers run stations by: